 Kumi Naidoo is the international executive director for Greenpeace.
 His Twitter account is updated by Kumi himself as well as his Greenpeace team and is pretty much what you would expect it to be.
 There are tweets with links to some engaging articles.

-15. @greenbiztweets is a Twitter account based on sustainable business and green ideas.
+Greenbiztweets is one of the best twitter accounts to follow for sustainable businesses and green ideas.
 Hugh Byrne, Senior Vice President of the Green Biz group, tweets frequently throughout the day on all environmental issues, with a few personal notions thrown in.

 Of course, we have only just scraped the surface so do let us know other Twitter accounts you feel are worthy of a mention at email@example.com.